-Matthew serves as the inaugural director for community engagement and partnerships within the Division of Strategic Partnerships and Applied Research.
+Matthew serves as faculty director for community engagement and partnerships within the Division of Strategic Partnerships and Applied Research.
 He is simultaneously a full professor at Towson University in the discipline of anthropology in the Department of Sociology, Anthropology and Criminal Justice.
 This unique dual role positions him as the point person for community engagement activities for faculty at Towson University.
-Through a number of community engagement projects and service roles over the past 15 years, he is well positioned for this role having advocated for faculty community engagement work in many capacities.
+Through a number of community engagement projects and service roles over the past 20 years, he is well positioned for this role having advocated for faculty community engagement work in many capacities.

-As the only full-time faculty member in the Office of Partnerships & Outreach, Matthew works diligently to ensure community engagement efforts by faculty, staff, and students to forward community interests and utilize university resources in a mutually beneficial fashion.
+As the only full-time faculty member in the Office of Partnerships and Outreach, Matthew works diligently to ensure community engagement efforts by faculty, staff, and students forward community interests and utilize university resources in a mutually beneficial fashion.
 By maintaining an active research agenda and staying in the classroom, he has a unique connection to different parts of the Towson University community and a vantage on approaches to community engagement and partnerships in higher education.

-This work has led to numerous contracts and projects with the National Park Service that truly embody the unique position Towson University faculty and students possess.
+Along with his research collaborator and co-author Dr. Samuel Collins, this work has led to numerous contracts and projects with the National Park Service that truly embody the unique position Towson University faculty and students possess.
 Work with the National Park Service is embedded in curriculum, has demonstrated outcomes in the form of publications and platforms, and harnesses the research capacity and talents of undergraduates at Towson University.
 By giving direct applied research opportunities to TU students, he helps steer them toward numerous vocational opportunities and further graduate education.

 A proud Texas Longhorn, Matthew Durington received his B.A. in humanities, specializing in film, anthropology, sociology and African and African American studies, from the University of Texas in 1994.
 He completed his M.A. in 1999 and his Ph.D. in anthropology from Temple University in 2003, specializing in urban and visual anthropology.
 He completed a post-doctorate at the University of KwaZulu-Natal in South Africa in 2004 and arrived at Towson University in the fall of that year as an assistant professor.
 He was the director of the International Studies program in the College of Liberal Arts at Towson University and the coordinator for the anthropology concentration in the department for eight years.